2019 Session Descriptions

 This workshop will highlight the Texas Building Bridges Initiative (TxBBI), which is a partnership between Texas System of Care, Texas Health and Human Services Commission, the Texas Department of Family and Protective Services, the University of Texas at Austin, and participating residential treatment providers across the state.
 The workshop will feature an overview of the Building Bridges Initiative best practices and the technical assistance offered through TxBBI.

-Presenters: Kisha Ledlow, Texas System of Care Project Director, Texas Health and Human Services Commission; Jenny Hinson, Texas Department of Family and Protective Services; and Cory Morris, University of Texas
+Presenters: Kisha Ledlow, Texas System of Care Project Director, Texas Health and Human Services Commission; Jenny Hinson, Director for Placement, Child Protective Services, Texas Department of Family and Protective Services; and Cory Morris, Texas System of Care Community Development and Training, University of Texas at Austin

 E6 Feats from the Field: Ethically Changing the Game without Breaking the Rules*